 Manual therapy can help reduce back pain, but it should only be used alongside other measures such as exercise.

 There's also some evidence that a therapy called the Alexander technique may help with long-term back pain, although the National Institute for Health and Care Excellence (NICE) doesn't currently recommend this treatment specifically.

 Your GP may suggest psychological therapy, in addition to other treatments such as exercise and manual therapy.

 While back pain is very real, how you think and feel about your condition can make it worse.
 Therapies such as Cognitive behavioural therapy (CBT) can help you manage your back pain better by changing how you think about your condition.

-This is done with a combination of group therapy, exercises, relaxation and education about pain and the psychology of pain.
+If you've been in pain for a long time, a specialist treatment programme that involves a combination of group therapy, exercises, relaxation, and education about pain and the psychology of pain may be offered.

 Treatments not recommended

-- interferential therapy (IFT) – a device is used to pass an electrical current through your back to try to accelerate healing while stimulating the production of endorphins (the body’s natural painkillers)
+- interferential therapy (IFT) – where a device is used to pass an electrical current through your back to try to accelerate healing

 - therapeutic ultrasound – where sound waves are directed at your back to accelerate healing and encourage tissue repair

-- transcutaneous Electrical Nerve Stimulation (TENS) - a machine delivers small electric pulses to your back through electrodes (small sticky patches) that are placed on your skin; the pulses stimulate endorphin production and prevent pain signals travelling from your spine to your brain
+- transcutaneous Electrical Nerve Stimulation (TENS) - where a machine delivers small electric pulses to your back through electrodes (small sticky patches) that are placed on your skin

 - traction – a pulling force is applied to your spine